aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/deleteblankoptions/_index.md

 ```

-Whether one cell will be taken as blank when its value is empty string.
+Indicates whether one cell will be taken as blank when its value is an empty string.
 Default value is true.

 **Returns:**
 boolean